vericast/spylon-kernel/README.md

 ### Other languages

 Since this makes use of metakernel you can evaluate normal python code using the `%%python` magic.
-In addition once the spark context has been created the `spark` variable will be added to your python ernvironment.
+In addition once the spark context has been created the `spark` variable will be added to your python environment.

 ```python
 %%python